earthlab/hub-ops/docs/source/day-to-day.rst

 Step one: Create a new hub directory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To begin your hub creation, first create a new directory with the name that you'd
+To begin your hub creation, first create a new directory in ``hub-charts/``
-like your hub to have.
-The hub name should end with the word :code:`hub`.
+with the name that you'd like your hub to have.
+The hub name should end with
+the word :code:`hub`.

 You need to edit
 :code:`jupyterhub.hub.baseUrl` in your :code:`values.yaml` and set it to the same name
-as the directory (we will use :code:`<hubname>`).
+as the directory (we will use :code:`yourhubname-hub`).
 The hub name will become a
 part of the hub URL, so pick a name wisely!

 Example: